About

 About the company

-Operail is a wholly owned Estonian state enterprise.
-Executive management is carried out by the board of the company, which is appointed by the supervisory board.
+Operail (RailProject OÜ) is a wholly owned by Tiigi Keskus, an asset management company based on Estonian capital.
+Executive management of Operail is carried out by the board of the company.

 Merle Kurvits